quillforms/quillforms/readme.txt

 = 2.13.1 = 7 August 2023
 Fix: minor tweaks for jump logic if the block is before the current block.
 Fix: Removing the 3 dots in the block label if it is empty in the welcome screen block only.
+Fix: Fixing an issue with WPML.
+Fix: Fixing an issue with Siteground optimizer.

 = 2.13.0 = 6 August 2023
 Feature: Save user answers in user browser.